guelfey/goodbye/README.md

 # make install
 ```

-If you run `bye`, please make sure the following conditions are met:
+If you run `goodbye`, please make sure the following conditions are met:

 1. Your session is registered with ConsoleKit.